James4Ever0/notes/chatgpt.md

 [rlhf-magic](https://github.com/TheExGenesis/rlhf-magic) using [trlx](https://github.com/CarperAI/trlx) (supports GPT3-like models) which has PPO and [ILQL](https://github.com/Sea-Snell/Implicit-Language-Q-Learning) (as trainable model)

 [trl](https://github.com/lvwerra/trl) only has PPO on GPT2

+[Tk-Instruct](https://github.com/yizhongw/Tk-Instruct) T5 trained on natural instruct dataset. is it trained on RLHF systems?

 ### datasets